whisthq/whist/backend/services/README.md

 It is only possible to run the host service on AWS EC2 instances, since the host service code retrieves metadata about the instance on which it is running from the EC2 instance metadata endpoint <http://169.254.169.254/latest/meta-data/>.
 According to the [EC2 documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-data-retrieval.html), "the IP address `196.254.169.254` is a link-local address and is valid only from the [EC2] instance."

-From an EC2 instance, you can run the host service via `make run`.
+From an EC2 instance, you can run the host service via `make run_host_service`.
 Note that the service must be run as `root` since it manages `systemd` and `docker`, so make sure that your Linux user has permission to use `sudo` and be prepared to supply your password, if necessary on your system.

 Note that you can test the host service with different environment configurations by using the `make_run_host_service_*` Makefile target variations.

-If you want to test the host service with our deployment Sentry configuration, use the command `make runprod`.
-Note that this will count against our Sentry logging quotas!
-As such, we only recommend you try to do that on an Whist-optimized AWS EC2 instance that was started by the webserver (see `host-setup/`).

 ### Running Chrome with a development instance